-- The Normal (Fixed Speed) Electronic Speed Control ON/OFF button is pushed.
+- The shift lever/gear selector is removed from the The Normal (Fixed Speed) Electronic Speed Control ON/OFF button is pushed.

 - The ignition is turned OFF.

 - You switch to Four-Wheel Drive Low.

 To Resume

 If there is a set speed in memory push the RES (resume) button and then remove your foot from the accelerator pedal.
 The DID will display the last set speed.